Skip to main content

 Board plan / meal plan

-It is a plan where a guest is provided with accommodation, as well as meals on a comprehensive basis.
-“Half board” is where the host provides only breakfast and dinner meals.
-“Full board” is where the host provides all three daily meals.
+A plan where a guest is provided with accommodation, as well as meals.
+“Half board” includes two meals (breakfast and dinner, or breakfast and lunch).
+“Full board” includes all three daily meals.

 Booking / reservation